All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-Infectious mononucleosis, commonly called mono, refers to an infection caused by the Epstein-Barr virus (EBV).
-This test detects proteins in the blood called heterophile antibodies that are produced by the immune system in response to an EBV infection.
+Infectious mononucleosis, commonly called mono, refers to an infection usually caused by the Epstein-Barr virus (EBV).
+The mono test detects proteins in the blood called heterophile antibodies that are produced by the immune system in response to an EBV infection.

 Infectious mononucleosis is characterized by a particular set of symptoms that most often affects adolescents.
 People who have mono often have a fever, sore throat, swollen glands, and fatigue.
 Many will also have an enlarged spleen, and a few may have an enlarged liver.
 Symptoms of the infection usually arise about one month after the initial infection and may last for several weeks.
 The associated fatigue may last for several months.
 Mono is usually a self-limiting condition; the symptoms resolve without any specific treatment.

-Epstein-Barr virus is very common.
-According to the Centers for Disease Control and Prevention (CDC), up to 95% of people in the United States will have been infected by EBV by the time they are 40 years old.
-The virus is present in the saliva of an infected person and can be spread from person to person through close contact such as kissing and through sharing utensils or cups.
+Epstein-Barr virus is very common and very contagious.
+According to the Centers for Disease Control and Prevention (CDC), most people in the United States are infected by EBV at some point in their lives.
+The virus is present in the saliva of an infected person and is easily spread from person to person through close contact such as kissing and through sharing utensils or cups.

-Most of the time, EBV infection occurs in childhood and causes few or no symptoms; however, if first exposure to the virus occurs in adolescence, it can cause symptoms associated with infectious mononucleosis in about half of those infected.
+Most of the time, EBV infection occurs in childhood and causes few or no symptoms.
+However, it can cause symptoms associated with infectious mononucleosis in about 25% of teens and young adults, according to the CDC.
 Mono can affect anyone at any age, but its prevalence is highest in populations of young people, such as students in high schools or colleges, or in the military.

 A complete blood count (CBC) and blood smear are usually also performed, as mono is also characterized by a high white blood cell (WBC) count and the presence of atypical white blood cells (usually reported as reactive lymphocytes) as seen on a blood smear.